BirkhoffG/Explainable-ML-Papers/README.md

 # Papers on Explainable Machine Learning

+> This repository includes a collection of awesome research papers on Explainable ML.
+It is particularly helpful for researchers to get started in this emerging field.
+Please raise an [issue](https://github.com/BirkhoffG/Explainable-ML-Papers/issues) if you have any comments or suggestions.

-> Motivated from this [GitHub repository](https://github.com/anguyen8/XAI-papers) with different focus.
-Papers marked in **bold** are recommended by myself.
+> Papers marked in **bold** are recommended by myself.

 ## Table of Content
 - [Papers on Explainable Machine Learning](#papers-on-explainable-machine-learning)